Linuxfabrik/monitoring-plugins/check-plugins/mysql-aria/README.rst

 Overview
 --------

-Checks some metrics of the Aria Storage Engine in MySQL/MariaDB.
+Checks some metrics of the crash-safe, non-transactional Aria Storage Engine in MariaDB.
+Aria is used for internal temporary tables in MariaDB and not shipped with MySQL or Percona Server.
 The logic is taken from `MySQLTuner script <https://github.com/major/MySQLTuner-perl>`_:mariadb_aria(), v1.9.8.

 Hints: